jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

     INFO server
     QUIT

-<!SLIDE>
+---
-# What happens when you remove containers with volumes?
+## What happens when you remove containers with volumes?

 * With Engine versions prior 1.9, volumes would be *orphaned* when the last container referencing them is destroyed.
 * Orphaned volumes are not deleted, but you cannot access them.